Video released of suspects in potential 'gang-related' shooting in Graniteville

 These suspects should be considered as armed and dangerous, the Sheriff's Office said.

-Police are seeking three people in connection to a potentially gang-related fatal shooting of a mother and her 1-year-old child.
+Police are seeking three unidentified people suspected of fatally shooting a mother and her 1-year-old child at a Graniteville apartment compl…

 "We are asking citizens to not approach these suspects and to alert law enforcement if you have any information," the Sheriff's Office states.